Msaghu/aws-bootcamp-cruddur-2023/journal/week5.md

 }
 ```

-# Launch DynamoDB local
+# Launch DynamoDB locally in GITPOD environment
+## What is AWS BOTO3

 ### Step 2 - Start up DynamoDB locally
 - In the backend-flask directory, install Boto3(the AWS python SDK) in our backend by pasting line 2 into ```backend-flask/requirements.txt``` and running line 3 in the terminal :
 ```
 boto3
 pip install -r requirements.txt
 ```
-- Boto3 is the AWS SDK for Python that allows us to use Python in AWS tp create, configure and manage AWS.
+- Boto3 is the AWS SDK for Python that allows us to use Python in AWS to create, configure and manage AWS.
 - Run ```Docker-compose up``` to start up Dynamo-db local.
 - We will now create new folders in backend-flask to store the utility scripts:
 - In the existing ```backend-flask/bin``` directory, create a new folder named ```/db``` and move all the scripts for the Postgres database only